rafailvv/AccompanimentGeneration/README.md

 ## Chord generation using evolution algorithm

-To generate the accompaniment, I used a type of evolutionary algorithm - genetic algorithm.
-The algorithm is located in the EvolutionAlgorithm class.
+To generate the accompaniment, I used a type of evolutionary algorithm - **genetic algorithm**.
+The algorithm is located in the `EvolutionAlgorithm` class.
 Evolution occurs for each part separately.

-The genotype is a musical chord consisting of three notes and one of the following types: major and minor triads, first and second inversions of major and minor triads, diminished chords (DIM), suspended second chords (SUS2), suspended fourth chords (SUS4).
+The **genotype** is a musical chord consisting of three notes and one of the following types: major and minor triads, first and second inversions of major and minor triads, diminished chords (DIM), suspended second chords (SUS2), suspended fourth chords (SUS4).

-A population is a set of individuals (chords) included in the key of a melody.
+A **population** is a set of individuals (chords) included in the key of a melody.

-The fitness function for the entire population is the generation of a list of fitness values for each individual (chord).
-It’s implemented in the get_fitness method Fitness values depend on the following criteria:
+The **fitness** function for the entire population is the generation of a list of fitness values for each individual (chord).
+It’s implemented in the `get_fitness` method Fitness values depend on the following criteria:
 - The number of notes in a certain part of the melody that are contained in the chord (1 point per match);
 - 0.3 points if the melody part is empty and the individual matches the